docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

     If your machine is capable, you can increase the amount of tests that are run simultaneously by prepending the `make clean all` command with `BATS_PARALLEL_JOBS=X` (i.e. `BATS_PARALLEL_JOBS=X make clean all`).
 This wil speed up the test procedure.
 You can also run all tests in serial by setting `BATS_PARALLEL_JOBS=1` this way.

     The default value of `BATS_PARALLEL_JOBS` is 2.
-Increasing it to `3` requires 6 threads and 6GB of main memory; increasing it to `4` requires 8 threads and at least 8GB of main memory.
+If your system has the available resources spare to support increasing the amount of active jobs, the test suite can finish more quickly.

 !!! warning "Test Output when Running in Parallel"